nzbin/InDiv/README.md

   - must extends`class Controller`
   - must declare template in `this.$template : String`
   - **template must be parceled by a father Dom in class `Controller`**
-  - must declare components in `this.$components : Object`
+  - must declare components in  life-cycle `$declare(){}`
   - if u want to rerender Component, plz use `this.$replaceComponent();`

+    1. declare template: `this.$template: string`
+    2. declare components: `this.$components: Object{key: declare Class(templateName: string, props: object)}`

   - declare Component, `class Component` needs two parmars: `templateName, props`
   - `templateName: String` must be as same as the `html tag` which is used in `this.$template`
   -  `props: Object`'s key is used in `class Component as props's key`
-  -  `props: Object`'s value is the data which is send to `class Component` and must belongs to `this.state` in `class Controller`
+  - now thie `props` is an **unidirectional data flow**,can only be changed in Component.If u want to change it in father Controller, plase use callback to change state in father Controller.

   ``` javascript
   class R1 extends Controller {